wychin720/double_park_sys/README.md

 ![image](https://user-images.githubusercontent.com/69201759/145360344-dc2ec739-4010-47a5-a2ad-3bb449440325.png)

-If you want to "Search a Vehicle", you will see the following to enter a vehicle plate:
+If you want to "Search a Vehicle", you will see the following to enter a vehicle plate (IMPORTANT NOTE: You can only enter the vehicle plate "VBR4100" as this is the only hard coded value that works - for the purpose of this Round 2):

 ![image](https://user-images.githubusercontent.com/69201759/145360609-4f47f672-c0ff-4f11-abfc-3403e1365c90.png)